NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 - The requirements should be satisfied by one of the existing generic Conda environments (updated by you if necessary), or a new environment you created specifically for your POD.

-- If not, your POD will be skipped, with the error message ``Not a conda environment`` included at the end of your POD’s ``log`` entry in the top-level results page ``index.html``.
+- If there isn't a suitable environment, your POD will be skipped with a ``Not a conda environment`` error message added to the log file.

 Example diagnostic
 ^^^^^^^^^^^^^^^^^^

 In its settings file, the example POD lists its `requirements <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/d8d9f951d2c887b9a30fc496298815ab7ee68569/diagnostics/example/settings.jsonc#L38>`__: Python 3, and the matplotlib, xarray and netCDF4 third-party libraries for Python.
 In this case, the framework assigns the POD to run in the generic `python3_base <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/src/conda/env_python3_base.yml>`__ environment provided by the framework.

+3. You can try to hide the python3_base environment (e.g., by renaming the ``_MDTF_python3_base`` directory under ``$CONDA_ENV_DIR/``)

 Step 4: POD execution
 ---------------------

 At this point, your POD’s requirements have been met, so the framework sets the necessary environment variables, activates the right Conda environment, then begins execution of your POD’s code by calling the top-level driver script listed in the settings file.

+- See :ref:`ref-using-env-vars` for most relevant environment variables, and how your POD is expected to output results.

-- All information passed from the framework to your POD is in the form of Unix/Linux shell environment variables; see the `reference documentation <ref_envvars.html>`__ for a complete list of the environment variables.
+- All information passed from the framework to your POD is in the form of Unix/Linux shell environment variables; see `reference <ref_envvars.html>`__ for a complete list of environment variables.

-- We encourage that your POD prints out messages of its progress as it runs.
-This can be useful in debugging.
-All text your POD writes to stdout or stderr (i.e., displayed in a terminal) will be captured by the framework and saved in a log file available to the user via ``index.html``.
+- For debugging, we encourage that your POD prints out messages of its progress as it runs.
+All text written to stdout or stderr (i.e., displayed in a terminal) will be captured by the framework and added to a log file available to the users via ``index.html``.

-- Properly structure your code/scripts and include *error and exception handling* mechanisms in your code so that simple issues would not completely shut down the POD's operation.
+- Properly structure your code/scripts and include *error and exception handling* mechanisms so that simple issues would not completely shut down the POD's operation.
 Here are a few suggestions:

    1. Separate basic and advanced diagnostics.
 Certain computations (e.g., fitting) may need adjustment or are more likely to fail when model performance out of observed range.
 Organize your POD scripts so that the basic part can produce results even when the advanced part fails.

-   2. If some of the observational data files are missing by accident, the POD should still be able to run analysis and produce figures for model data.
+   2. If some of the observational data files are missing by accident, the POD should still be able to run analysis and produce figures for model data regardless.

-   3. Say a POD reads in multiple variable files and computes certain statistics for individual variables.
+   3. Say a POD reads in multiple variable files and computes statistics for individual variables.
 If some of the files are missing or corrupted, the POD should still produce results for the rest.
+(Although in this case, the framework would choose to skip this POD anyway.)

 - The framework contains additional exception-handling mechanisms so that if a POD experiences a fatal or unrecoverable error, the rest of the tasks and POD-calls by the framework can continue.
-The error messages will be captured and presented to the user as part of the log file to determine what went wrong.
+The error messages will be included in the POD's log file.

-POD execution: paths
-^^^^^^^^^^^^^^^^^^^^
-@@@
-See :ref:`ref-using-env-vars` for the most important environment variables set by the framework for your POD's operation, and `a more comprehensive list <ref_envvars.html>`__.
-To achieve the design goal of portability, you should ensure that **no paths are hard-coded in your POD**, for any reason.
-Instead, they should reference one of the environment variables.

 Example diagnostic
 ^^^^^^^^^^^^^^^^^^